 Canadians celebrate numerous festivals, thanks to their cultural diversity.
 While these festivities are diverse, some traditions remain the same.
-Three holiday traditions in Canada are giving gifts, celebratory meals, and giving back to the community through donations and volunteering.
+Three holiday traditions in Canada are giving gifts, enjoying celebratory meals, and giving back to the community through donations and volunteering.

 Which is the most popular festival in Canada?

-The Montreal Jazz Festival, Just For Laughs, and The Calgary Stampede are some of the most popular festivals in Canada.
+The Montreal Jazz Festival, Just For Laughs, and the Calgary Stampede are some of the most popular festivals in Canada.
 Edmonton Folk Festival and Toronto International Film Festival are very well known.

 Popular Train Trips to Explore Canada